SimonAlling/restrict-imports-loader/README.md

 #### `rules`

-Must be a list in which each element has a `restricted` property with a `RegExp` value.
+Must be a list in which each element has a `restricted` property with a `RegExp` or function value.
 Each rule can also override the `severity` defined for the loader.
 Example: